 - Look to the job description to see how your relevant experience can help solve their problems.

 - Mention a few additional wins you’re proud of.

 - Use numbers to quantify your achievements whenever possible.

 Don’t make your social work cover letter too long.
 Not sure?
-Check out this guide: The Perfect Cover Letter Length in 2019
+Check out this guide: The Perfect Cover Letter Length

 5. Tell them why you want in